 Which Amazon Relay Extensions Collect Your Data?

-Some Amazon Relay extensions quietly send your business data - booked loads, payouts, lanes, USDOT number, and carrier details - to their own servers.
+Some Amazon Relay extensions send your business data - booked loads, payouts, lanes, USDOT number, and carrier details - to their own servers as part of how their features work.
 Based on a static review of each extension’s shipped code, LoadFetcher and RGD do this.
+That data is commercially valuable, so it’s worth knowing exactly what leaves your browser - and deciding for yourself.
 Rocket Relay keeps your business data in your browser.

-• Confirmed - carrier identity is extracted.
-Your company name, email, DOT/authority, carrier ID, SCAC, and MC number are read from Amazon’s data.
+- Confirmed - carrier identity is read.
+Your company name, email, DOT/authority, carrier ID, SCAC, and MC number are read from Amazon’s data and handed to LoadFetcher’s website when it requests them.

 RGD (v1.1.5)